February 25, 2025

 Conclusion

-The choice and specification of flanges determine the safety, compliance, and durability of an installation.
+The selection and specification of flanges determine the safety, compliance, and durability of an installation.

-• clarify any mention of ISO PN before ordering.
+• clarify any ISO PN reference before ordering.

 Reliable equipment, timely delivery, and technical support that meets your stringent requirements.